hakyimlab/twas-inflation/README.md

 ## Application to Real TWAS
-We updated our PrediXcan software to perform variance control for TWAS studies when using summary statistics.
+We updated our [MetaXcan software v0.8.0](https://github.com/hakyimlab/MetaXcan/releases/tag/v0.8.0) to perform variance control for TWAS studies when using summary statistics.
 First you will need download the latest release of MetaXcan, then download the [latest tissue models](https://uchicago.box.com/s/w0nzszuvuwcsznvo8x4c15o4hujqrwm7) with the phi used for varinace control.

 Next determine the sample size (N) and the heritability (h2) of your GWAS summary statistics, these two parameters together with phi are required for variance control.